zihzhan/microsoft-graph-docs/api-reference/beta/resources/intune-androidforwork-androidforworkenrollmentprofile.md

 ---
 title: "androidForWorkEnrollmentProfile resource type"
 description: "Enrollment Profile used to enroll COSU devices using Google's Cloud Management."
+author: "tfitzmac"
 ---

 # androidForWorkEnrollmentProfile resource type

-> **Important:** APIs under the / beta version in Microsoft Graph are in preview and are subject to change.
-Use of these APIs in production applications is not supported.
+> **Important:** Microsoft Graph APIs under the /beta version are subject to change; production use is not supported.

 > **Note:** Using the Microsoft Graph APIs to configure Intune controls and policies still requires that the Intune service is [correctly licensed](https://go.microsoft.com/fwlink/?linkid=839381) by the customer.

 Enrollment Profile used to enroll COSU devices using Google's Cloud Management.

 ## Methods
 |Method|Return Type|Description|
 |:---|:---|:---|